trankillity/deck_diablo3/README.md

-# Diablo 3 on Deck Readme
+# Diablo III on Deck Readme
-This is a guide on how best to use my controller configuration for Diablo 3 on the Steam Deck.
+This is a guide on how best to use my controller configuration for Diablo III on the Steam Deck.

-Diablo 3 on console has excellent controls (and some great QOL changes), but Blizzard are yet to bring them over to the PC client.
+Diablo III on console has excellent controls (and some great QOL changes), but Blizzard are yet to bring them over to the PC client.
 I've spent many hours tinkering with the configuration to get it to a stage of being very close to emulating the console controls.

 [![Full Layout](images/layout.png "Full Layout")](https://raw.githubusercontent.com/trankillity/deck_diablo3/main/images/layout.png)